What Comes Around (song)

 "What Comes Around" is a song by American heavy metal band Ill Niño.
 The song was released as the second single from the group's debut studio album Revolution Revolución.
 The track is the band's most successful single, peaking on charts in both the US and UK.
+Reached #1 on NYC’s FM K ROCK.
 A Spanish version was recorded and released on the special edition of Revolution Revolución.
 The song is also included on Roadrunner Records' XXX: Three Decades of Roadrunner box set on disc two.

 Track listing

 Music video

 The song's official music video shows the band performing the song in a field, inner-cut with footage of a group of friends interacting with each other.
+Directed by Marcos Siega.